confact/lucky_search/README.md

 # lucky_search
+This is a WIP - feel free to help out!

 Easy plugin and play elasticsearch library for Lucky framework.
 Highly inspired by [Searchkick](https://github.com/ankane/searchkick) but are still lacking some of the advanced features searchkick have.
 Now you can just index and search.